-Cape Town, a day trip at the Cape Peninsula
+Cape Town, a day trip to the Cape Peninsula

 During a trip to Cape Town, don’t miss the Cape Peninsula tour, where you can see the terrific sceneries of this famous area, from the pristine beaches and wonderful landscapes to the epic Cape of Good Hope, often mistaken for the southernmost tip of the African continent, and the spectacular sight of Cape Point, where the oceans meet.